Ligné, Loire-Atlantique: Location

 The commune of Ligné is located 25 km nord-east of Nantes, 17 km north-west of Ancenis and 10 km east of Nort-sur-Erdre.
 The bordering communes are Les Touches, Mouzeil, Couffé, Le Cellier, Saint-Mars-du-Désert and Petit-Mars.

 Before 2015, Ligné was the capital of a canton that also included Couffé, Mouzeil and Le Cellier.
 The canton was split in 2015 and the commune joined the canton of Nort-sur-Erdre.

 Etymology

 The name of the locality was attested in the Latin form Lingiacum in 11231, Ligiacum in 1128 and Ligneium in 1277.

 In Breton, she was called Polinieg by the Office of the Breton Language, name without historical value.

 History

 Ligné extends over a height commonly referred to as "Ligné Plateau".
 This plateau forms the watershed between the Erdre and the Loire.

-In the heart of the village, the chapel Saint-Mathurin (XIIIth Century) was the place of a great pilgrimage.
-After several damages throughout years, the chaptel has been renovated and transformed into a small exhibition center in 2012.
+In the heart of the village, the chapel Saint-Mathurin (13th century) was the place of a great pilgrimage.
+After several damages throughout years, the chapel was renovated and transformed into a small exhibition center in 2012.